SAP-archive/teched2020-INT167/exercises/ex1/README.md

 1. Select __Actions__, and then click __+__ to the right.
 <br>![](/exercises/ex1/images/Ex1_Step3_1.png)

-2. Enter the following values for your action, and then click __Save__.
+2. Enter the following values for your action, and then click __Create__.

    - Action Name: __Create Work Order__
    - Description: __Create Work Order__